michael-collins/creative-research-book/README.md

 **E-Mail:** msc227@psu.edu
 **Twitter:** @\_mike\_collins

 Anyone can recommend additions or alterations to this text.
 Please, submit a [pull request on github.com](https://github.com/michael-collins/creative-research-book) or file an issue in the [issue queue](https://github.com/michael-collins/creative-research-book/issues).
+When forking this book, be sure to update `book.json` so that it points to the correct repository.

 ## License